Can You Roll Closing Costs Into a VA Loan?

 How to Cover the Rest Without Cash at Closing

-The VA allows sellers to pay up to 4% of the total loan amount in concessions.
-This is one of the most valuable tools a VA buyer has.
-Seller concessions can cover your funding fee, prepaid taxes, homeowner's insurance, and other closing costs.
-In practice, a seller paying 3% to 4% in concessions can wipe out most or all of your out-of-pocket expenses at closing.
+The VA allows sellers to contribute up to 4% of the total loan amount in concessions.
+That covers the funding fee, prepaid taxes, homeowner’s insurance, and other eligible costs.
+A seller who agrees to 3% to 4% in concessions can often wipe out most or all of a VA buyer’s out-of-pocket expenses at closing, no rate adjustment required.

-In Colorado's Front Range market, including Colorado Springs, Denver, and Fort Collins, sellers are generally familiar with VA loans.
-Concession requests in the 2% to 3% range are common and often accepted, especially when inventory levels give buyers some room to negotiate.
-Florida military markets like Jacksonville and the Pensacola area see similar patterns, because those sellers deal with VA buyers regularly.
-If you are working with an experienced Colorado mortgage broker or a Florida lender who knows VA transactions, they can help you structure a concession request that fits the local market without scaring off the seller.
+In our experience working with Colorado buyers in Colorado Springs, Pueblo, and Fountain, sellers are familiar with VA loans.
+Concession requests in the 2% to 3% range come up regularly and are often accepted, especially when the buyer is well-qualified and the offer is structured clearly.
+Florida military markets like Jacksonville and the Okaloosa County area see similar patterns.
+VA buyers make up a large share of the buyer pool in those markets, and sellers have dealt with these requests before.
+Working with a Colorado mortgage broker who runs VA transactions regularly can help you structure a concession request that fits local market conditions without weakening the offer.

 Lender Credits: The Trade-Off You Need to Understand

-There is a second way to reduce cash at closing.
-A lender can raise your interest rate in exchange for a credit toward your closing costs.
-This is sometimes called a lender credit.
-It feels like rolling costs in, because you pay nothing upfront.
-But you pay for it every month, in the form of a higher rate, for the life of the loan.
+A lender can raise your interest rate and give you a credit toward closing costs in return.
+Nothing comes out of pocket at closing.
+But you pay for it every month, in the form of a higher rate, for as long as you hold the loan.

-This is where the deal can quietly cost veterans thousands of dollars.
-A rate increase of 0.5% on a $400,000 loan adds roughly $130 to $140 per month to your payment.
-Over 30 years, that is more than $47,000 in extra interest paid.
-The closing costs you avoided might have been $8,000.
-You traded $8,000 today for $47,000 over time.
-That math only makes sense if you are confident you will sell or refinance within five to six years.
-Getting this wrong early can cost far more than buyers expect, which is why it is worth talking through the actual numbers before you commit to a rate trade-off.
+Here is the math that changes how most buyers see this.
+A rate increase of 0.5% on a $400,000 loan adds roughly $130 to $140 per month.
+Over 30 years, that is more than $48,000 in additional interest paid.
+If the closing costs you avoided were $8,000, you traded $8,000 today for $48,000 over time.
+That trade makes sense only if you plan to sell or refinance before your break-even point, typically five to six years out.
+Accepting a rate increase without knowing your break-even is one of the more expensive early decisions a VA buyer can make, which is why working through the actual numbers with your lender before agreeing to any credit matters.

 “Most veterans come in thinking rolling closing costs in means those costs disappear.
 They don’t.
 They either get added to your loan balance with the funding fee, or you spread them across a higher rate for 30 years.
 The better question to ask every time is: can the seller cover this instead?
 Nine times out of ten, that’s the cleaner answer.”